The small intestine-specific proteome

 small intestine with regards to subcellular localization reveals that the corresponding proteins are most often located in the

-brush border, secreted mucus, cellular membrane, or cytoplasm.
+brush border, secreted mucus, cell membrane, or cytoplasm.

 Figure 1.
 The distribution of all genes across the five categories based on transcript abundance in small intestine as well as in all other tissues.

 Table 1.
-The genes with elevated expression in small intestine
+Number of genes in the subdivided categories of elevated expression in small intestine.